 Councillors undertaking Resource Management Act (RMA) resource consent hearings, and district and regional plan hearings including Regional Policy Statements, are entitled to additional fees for that work.
 These fees for hearings are not drawn from the council’s governance remuneration pool.

 Payment for district licensing committee (DLC) fees are not included in the pool.

-An elected member of a territorial authority who serves on a DLC as an external member is entitled to receive the fees as prescribed under the Cabinet fees framework, as section 195 of the Sale and Supply of Alcohol Act 2012 does not distinguish between a member of the DLC who is appointed by the territorial authority from a list of persons approved to be members, and a member who is appointed by the territorial authority by virtue of their being an elected member.
+A local government member of a territorial authority who serves on a DLC as an external member is entitled to receive the fees as prescribed under the Cabinet fees framework, as section 195 of the Sale and Supply of Alcohol Act 2012 does not distinguish between a member of the DLC who is appointed by the territorial authority from a list of persons approved to be members, and a member who is appointed by the territorial authority by virtue of their being a local government member.

-The remuneration of an elected member who is appointed by a territorial authority as a member of a DLC, for their duties as a committee member, is set under section 183 of the Sale and Supply of Alcohol Act.
-Therefore, the Remuneration Authority is not required under the Local Government Act 2002 to determine the remuneration of an elected member who is appointed by a territorial authority to a DLC by virtue of being an elected member and will decline such a request.
+The remuneration of a local government member who is appointed by a territorial authority as a member of a DLC, for their duties as a committee member, is set under section 183 of the Sale and Supply of Alcohol Act.
+Therefore, the Remuneration Authority is not required under the Local Government Act 2002 to determine the remuneration of a local government member who is appointed by a territorial authority to a DLC by virtue of being a local government member and will decline such a request.